ministryofjustice/moj-frontend/docs/components/interruption-card.md

 Do not add form elements such as radio buttons underneath the component.
 They are not accessible.
 This would also turn it into a banner, risking the content being missed.

-### Repetitive journeys

-Users completing a task multiple times in a service can become overexposed to a particular instance of the IC.
-This is more true for interrupting users about important things than helping them recover from errors.

-A limit can be set on how many times a user sees the same interruption card.

 ## Examples